Do Go On - 397 - Aviator Charles Kingsford Smith

 So they've flown from California to Hawaii in 27 hours.

-This leg of the journey was rough and demanding.
+This league of the journey was rough and demanding.
+As they neared the equator, they flew through

-but they made it through taking 34 hours and 30 minutes.
+a massive lightning storm, but they made it through taking 34 hours and 30 minutes.

-I suppose like as the relief pilot, your job is snacks Because everybody else is busy
+like, as a relief pilot, your job is snacks, because everybody else is busy.
+You got the engineer, you

-Right, that's the relief you give them
+Right, that's the relief you give them.

-Relief from hunger
+Relief from hunger.

 Hey, you want some peanuts up there?

-Yeah, they're also making sure all the blinds are down
+Yeah, they're also making sure all the blinds are down.

-So that they can sort of start getting used to the time zone
+So that they can sort of start getting used to the time zone that you're going to arrive at.

 You're like, I don't want to go straight to sleep.